 I’m interested in the history of ideas and, particularly, that free-wheeling and elegant period of human progress we call the Enlightenment.
 For the past ten years I’ve been trying to find new ways of telling stories from this time.

 My first book was Damn His Blood (2012).
 It reconstructed the murder of a clergyman called George Parker in rural Worcestershire in 1806 and the strange sequence of events that followed.
 The book’s also a social history of a small village caught mid-way between the old Georgian world and the new metropolitan one.
 The Times Literary Supplement called it a “brilliant, startling debut” and it was a book of the week in the Guardian and on BBC Radio 4.

 While writing Damn His Blood I became intrigued by the weather records of the time.
 The language they used to describe clouds, storms and mists seemed so obscure and unsettled.
-I wanted to know how society had progressed from that point in 1806 to the point when the first ‘scientific’ weather forecasts were being issued in 1861.
+I wanted to know how society had progressed from that situation in 1806 to the point when the first ‘scientific’ weather forecasts were being issued in 1861.
 The story of what actually happened became the subject of my second book, The Weather Experiment (2015).

 The Weather Experiment was a Sunday Times Bestseller, BBC4 adapted it for a three-part television series and it was selected as an editors’ pick in The Times, The Literary Review and The Week.
 Richard Morrison of The Times chose it as his Book of the Year, The New York Times included it in their 100 Notable Books of 2015.